quotient-im/libQuotient/README.md

-  - if you're on Windows, or if you have to use Qt (5.15) from download.qt.io for any other reason, you should apply the fix to Qt sources: locate the file (the GCC error message tells exactly where it is), find the line with the (strange-looking) `ThreadEngineStarter` constructor definition:
+  - if you're on Windows, or if you have to use Qt (5.15) from download.qt.io for any other reason, you should apply the fix to Qt sources: locate the file (the GCC error message tells exactly where it is), find the line with the `ThreadEngineStarter` constructor definition that looks like this:
     ```cplusplus
-    ThreadEngineStarter<void>(ThreadEngine<void> \*_threadEngine)
+    ThreadEngineStarter<void>(ThreadEngine<void> *_threadEngine)
     ```
-    and remove the template specialisation from the constructor name so that it looks like
+    and remove the template specialisation from the constructor name (but not from `ThreadEngine`).
+The result should look like this:
     ```cplusplus
-    ThreadEngineStarter(ThreadEngine<void> \*_threadEngine)
+    ThreadEngineStarter(ThreadEngine<void> *_threadEngine)
     ```
     This will fix your build (and any other build involving QtConcurrent from this installation of Qt - the fix is not specific to Quotient in any way).

 #### Logging configuration

 libQuotient uses Qt's logging categories to make switching certain types of logging easier.
 In case of troubles at runtime (bugs, crashes) you can increase logging if you add the following to the `QT_LOGGING_RULES` environment variable:
 ```
 quotient.<category>.<level>=<flag>
 ```